bmcmahen/portfolio/content/blog/beginners-guide-to-typescript-with-react/index.md

 }
 ```

 Pretty similar, eh?
 We've replaced our propTypes with a typescript interface.
-Our title prop remains optional, while a children prop is required.
-We've exported our interface in case another component needs reference to it.
+Our title prop remains optional, while a children prop is required and we've exported our interface in case another component needs reference to it.

 #### Extending standard HTML attributes